netdata/netdata/docs/cloud/manage/view-plan-billing.md

 #### 5. How do I cancel my paid Plan?

-Your annual or monthly Netdata Subscription plan will automatically renew until you cancel them.
+Your annual or monthly Netdata Subscription plan will automatically renew until you cancel it.
 You can cancel your paid plan at any time by clicking ‘Cancel Plan’ from the **Plan & Billing** section under settings.
 You can also cancel your paid Plan by clicking the _Select_ button under **Community** plan in the **Plan & Billing** Section under Settings.

 #### 6. How can I access my Invoices/Receipts after I paid for a Plan?